There are different types of treatment for patients with retinoblastoma.

 There are different types of chemotherapy:

 - Systemic chemotherapy: When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body.
 Systemic chemotherapy is given to shrink the tumor (chemoreduction) and avoid surgery to remove the eye.
 After chemoreduction, other treatments may include radiation therapy, cryotherapy, laser therapy, or regional chemotherapy.
-Systemic chemotherapy may also be given to kill any cancer cells that are left after the initial treatment.
+Systemic chemotherapy may also be given to kill any cancer cells that are left after the initial treatment or to patients with retinoblastoma that occurs outside the eye.
 Treatment given after the initial treatment, to lower the risk that the cancer will come back, is called adjuvant therapy.

 - Ophthalmic artery infusion chemotherapy: Ophthalmic artery infusion chemotherapy carries anticancer drugs directly to the eye.
 A catheter is put into an artery that leads to the eye and the anticancer drug is given through the catheter.
-During this treatment, a small balloon may be inserted into the artery to block it and keep most of the anticancer drug trapped near the tumor.
-This type of chemotherapy may be given as the initial treatment when the tumor is only in one eye or when the tumor has not responded to other types of treatment.
-Ophthalmic artery infusion chemotherapy is given at specialized retinoblastoma treatment centers.
+After the drug is given, a small balloon may be inserted into the artery to block it and keep most of the anticancer drug trapped near the tumor.
+This type of chemotherapy may be given as the initial treatment when the tumor is in one eye only or when the tumor has not responded to other types of treatment.
+Ophthalmic artery infusion chemotherapy is given at special retinoblastoma treatment centers.

 - Subtenon chemotherapy: Subtenon chemotherapy is the use of drugs injected through the membrane covering the muscles and nerves at the back of the eyeball.
 It is usually combined with systemic chemotherapy and local treatment (such as radiation therapy, cryotherapy, or thermotherapy) in order to avoid surgery to remove the eye.